Professor Nigel W. John FEG FLSW

 Jan explains the elements and symbolism employed in the art work as follows:

-how to In Step 1, Jan created a unique symmetric pattern to symbolize my brain (the brain is essentially a pattern recognizer and is tuned to respond to symmetry).
+In Step 1, Jan created a unique symmetric pattern to symbolize my brain (the brain is essentially a pattern recognizer and is tuned to respond to symmetry).
 In this pattern a cross appears in the centre, because of my Christian faith.

 Step 2 involved obtaining my DNA profile in numerical form.
 This was supplied by the Company DNA Worldwide Group.
 The MRI scan was obtained thanks to the Royal Liverpool hospital.